testzer0/GradTTS-unoffical/README.md

 - $0$ outside a window of $W$ on either size
 - unevenly distributed inside the window - the exact weightage is learnt, and is different across heads and across $Q,K,V$ s.

 Then, a duration predictor (a simple CNN) predicts factors by which to inflate each frame of the output above.
-This in turn is taken to be $\mu$ above; and $\Sigma = I$ is assumed for simplification.
+This in turn is taken to be $\mu$ above, and $\Sigma = I$ is assumed for simplification.
 Then the reverse ODE is solved to produce the mel-spectrogram of the target audio.
 The one unknown in it, namely $\nabla \log p_t(X_t)$ is predicted by a UNet [[8]](#8)-style network at each step of solving the ODE (we use Euler's method).
 The final mel-spectrogram is converted back to audio using a vocoder.
 HiFiGAN [[4]](#4) works well for this.
 All models contain a combined total of 14.84M trainable parameters.

 Acknowledgements: The text encoder uses CMUDict [[9, 10]](#9) to map words into phonemes, which are then passed through an embedding layer and a pre-net (simple CNN with Mish [[11]](#10) activations).
 ## Losses